kumahq/kuma-website/src/get-started/universal-demo.md

 EOF
 ```

-Once Mutual TLS has been enabled, Kuma will **not allow** traffic to flow freely across our services unless we explicitly have a [Traffic Permission](/docs/{{ page.version }}/policies/traffic-permissions/) policy that describes what services can be consumed by other services.
+Once Mutual TLS has been enabled, {{ site.mesh_product_name }} will **not allow** traffic to flow freely across our services unless we explicitly have a [Traffic Permission](/docs/{{ page.version }}/policies/traffic-permissions/) policy that describes what services can be consumed by other services.
 By default, a very permissive traffic permission is created.

 For the sake of this demo we will delete it: